Q: How much does a typical project cost?

 Q: What do you need to get me a price for my project?

-Something that differentiates me from a lot of freelancers is that I don’t prescribe solutions (or send quotes) until I fully understand the problem you’re facing.
+I don’t prescribe solutions (or send quotes) until I fully understand the problem you’re facing.

 As always, the first step is the Clarity Call, and if I can’t responsibly get you a full price after that, we’ll start with a smaller discovery project after which you will have a price for the full project.